 In Final Year the students are allocated to the various surgical units of the teaching hospitals and are under the instruction of the honorary surgeons to the hospital who are appointed part-time Clinical Lecturers by the University.
 Within the hospitals the various special clinics and departments all carry out instructions in their particular fields.
 For two terms the Professor of Surgery attends the various teaching hospitals in rotation and takes special classes in clinical surgery and surgical pathology and demonstrations have been set up in the Medical School on particular topics; these demonstrations are increasing in number.
+On one morning each week Correlation Clinics are held at the University: these combine basic science and clinical instruction.

 Hamilton Bailey, Physical Signs in Clinical Surgery.
 Bailey and Love, A Short Practice of Surgery.
 Handfield Jones and Porritt, The Essentials of Modern Surgery.
 Christopher, Text-Book of Surgery.
 Rose and Carless, Textbook of Surgery, 19th Edition, 1960.

-Books Recommended for Special Reference
+SPECIAL REFERENCE BOOKS

 William Boyd, Pathology for the Surgeon, 7th Edition.
 Watson Jones, Fractures and Joint Injuries.
 John Crawford Adams, Outline of Orthopaedics.
 Rank and Wakefield, Injuries to the Hand.